 How far along are German companies with the implementation of the digital transformation and what challenges do they encounter in the process?

-This was the topic of the survey that valantic conducted in cooperation with the Services and Consulting Department of the Hochschule Ludwigshafen am Rhein.
+This was the topic of the survey on the status quo of digitalization that valantic conducted in cooperation with the Services and Consulting Department of the Hochschule Ludwigshafen am Rhein.
 Visitors were surveyed at DMEXCO in Cologne and the DSAG annual congress in Bremen.
 The focus was on four areas: digital customer experience, digitalized services, digital business models, and digital workplaces.

 The results: Digital customer experience is foremost